Mindiell/mynt3/README.md

 If you run into any issues or have any questions, either open an [issue][issues] or hop in #mynt on irc.freenode.net.

+### Tests

+Some tests have been added.
+To launch them, simply use :

+    $ python -m pytest

+To get coverage:

+    $ coverage run --source=mynt/ -m pytest

+To make the html report:

+    $ coverage report

+Then you can open *index.html* in *htmlcov/* directory in your browser.

+Actual coverage is 4%.

 [docs]: http://mynt.uhnomoli.com/
 [docutils]: http://docutils.sourceforge.net/
 [hoep]: https://github.com/Anomareh/Hoep